The History of Dueling

 The tradition of dueling continued in the south until the outbreak of the Civil War in 1861.
 Following the Confederate loss, anti-dueling laws were strictly enforced.
 Dueling continued to exist in France and Germany well into the 20th century.
 By the end of World War I, communal ideas such as nationalism and socialism slowly replaced affairs of personal honor in the eyes of gentlemen and common men alike.

-Dueling was a way of life, as it promoted honor, courage and bravery among its proponents.
+Dueling was a way of life, as it promoted honor, courage, integrity and legacy among its proponents.
 Today, the legacy of dueling remains as an institution that sought to correct personal slander and injustice.
-Although dueling may seem cruel and unreasonable in today’s society, there is a lesson to be learned.
-Be careful how you conduct your personal affairs, or someone might challenge you to a duel.
+Although dueling may seem unreasonable in today’s society, there is a lesson to be learned: Be careful how you conduct your personal affairs, or someone might challenge you to a duel!